ivaquero/oxidizer/docs/plugins.md

 ## Writing A Plugin

-A plugin in Oxidizer is referred as OX_OXYGEN, a key-value object whose key starts with `oxp`.
+A plugin in oxidizer is referred as OX_OXYGEN, a key-value object whose key starts with `oxp`.

 For a Neovim plugin, in `config.json`, write